Wambyat/AutoUpdate-Branches-GitHub-Actions/README.md

 # GitHub Auto-Update

-#### This is a way to make all your branches auto update to the latest push on the main branch.
+### This is a way to make all your branches auto update to the latest push on the main branch.
 This uses GitHub actions.

-This repo is a template repo so you can use this to start a new repository.
+This is a template repository so you can use this to create a new repository.
 This will fail on private repositories.

-#### Just copy the .github folder into your repository. </br>
+#### Just copy the .github folder into your repository or make a repository using this one as a template.

 #### In ./github/workflows/main.yml replace `<your email here>` with your GitHub email and `<your username here>` with your GitHub username.